 Laser transfer is a new alternative to dye sublimation that has some similar features and benefits.
 It uses a very similar transfer process whereby a sheet of paper is pressed to the apparel.
 The main difference is that the paper isn’t just an ink carrier, like that used for sublimation.
 It’s more similar to the ChromaBlast paper in that it has unique chemical properties required for the transfer.
 These are referred to as ‘self-weeding’ or “no weed” papers because only the toner transfers to the fabric.
 This gives them the ability to decorate light and dark garments, thus addressing one of sublimation’s main drawbacks.

 If you’re looking for a do-it-all T-Shirt printer for a decent amount of money, it’s hard to beat the versatility of a laser transfer system, especially one with white toner.
-The iColor 500 handles letter size sheets and starts at only $2,695.00.
+The iColor 500 handles letter size sheets and starts at only $3,595.00.
+The Oki 711WT starts at $3,395.00.

-The self-weeding paper’s other drawback is a very narrow range of temperature and pressure.
+Drawbacks: If there is an achilles heel for laser transfer printers, it’s the paper.
+Self-weeding laser transfer paper has a very narrow range of temperature and pressure.
 A temperature variance of ten degrees can affect the quality and feel of a transfer or defeat the first step of the two step process for decorating darks.
 It is very important therefore, to make sure you have a good quality heat press, and make sure it’s calibrated.
 Click here for more details on how to do this.
 Speaking of heat press requirements, our experience indicates that the two-step papers work much better on a swing away press than a clam shell.
 So if you have a trusty Mighty Clam or DK16, you may need to upgrade to an EnduraPRESS SD20, Knight DK20S, or Hotronix Fusion in order to produce consistent quality laser transfers on dark garments.
 Not to worry.
 It doesn’t have to be a high end swing away press.
 Even a little EnduraPRESS SA12 or Geo Knight JP14 JetPress will work.
 It produces substantial pressure evenly across the garment.

 Finally, the two-step weeding process can be delicate, even with a calibrated swing away heat press.
 It takes a little practice and finesse to get it right.
 But then, so does fine tuning a vinyl cutter or squeegeeing ink through a screen press.
 The bottom line is laser transfer for dark fabric is pretty nifty, but not quite as easy as Sublimation, ChromaBlast or print and cut appliqués.